DocSynapse/Aethersite/README.md

   <img src="https://img.shields.io/badge/Vercel-Deployed-black?style=for-the-badge&logo=vercel" alt="Vercel"/>
 </div>

-**SENTRA** is a cutting-edge healthcare AI platform that integrates advanced neural algorithms with clinical expertise to transform primary care services.
-Through **ADDI** (Augmented Artificial Intelligent Diagnostic Integrated), we ensure smarter, safer, and more efficient patient care.

-Meet **AUDREY** - our **Augmented Understanding & Dynamic Reasoning Entity**, an AI visualization that demonstrates the evolution of artificial intelligence empathy and understanding in healthcare contexts.

 This website is a functional prototype developed for the sole purpose of evaluating design, user flow (UX), and initial technical testing.